+Emerging Lens is AWP’s annual, juried photography competition for photographers age 18 to 27 whose work focuses on social justice and human rights.
 Supporting upcoming documentary photographers and filmmakers through mentoring and providing a platform for their work is an integral part of AWP’s mission.
-Through the Emerging Lens program, AWP hopes to encourage the rising generation of photojournalists to use the power of their lenses to address human rights and social justice issues.
+Through the Emerging Lens program, AWP hopes to encourage the rising generation of photographers and photojournalists to use the power of their lenses to address human rights and social justice issues.

-An exhibition of their work in May 2018 at the AWP Chicago Studio Gallery.
+- An exhibition of their work in 2020 at the AWP Chicago Studio Gallery.

-A $2,000 stipend, which can be used at the winner’s discretion to finish the work.
+- A $2,000 stipend, which can be used at the winner’s discretion to finish the work.

-Travel to Chicago for the opening launch and a speaking event.
+- Travel to Chicago for the opening launch and a speaking event.

-Quality of photography and written essay submission
+- Quality of photography and written proposal submission

 Questions?
 Please contact Annalise Taylor at firstname.lastname@example.org.